After a mammoth effort by Jarrod Dixon the team’s production profiler is now ready for an open source release.

 If you need to kick the profiling code to understand the bottlenecks, check out http://blitz.io It makes load and performance testing a fun sport.
 More importantly, the ruby gem enables continuous integration so you can validate your application scalability right after you push your code up to production.

-Starter almost 13 years ago
+Starter over 13 years ago

 Starter